Modern-day Plant Hunter, Freelance Lecturer,

 HIMALAYAN PEONY (Paeonia emodi) - one of the choice plants available from Chadwell Seeds

 Chris has proven to be a popular and versatile public-speaker, having delivered hundreds of entertaining and informative lectures around the UK.
 His latest digital presentations appeal to garden clubs, specialist horticultural societies along with more general audiences such as National Trust Centres and U3A groups.
 He has undertaken lecture tours and speaking engagements in the USA, Canada, New Zealand, Norway, Switzerland, France, Ireland and India.
 Audiences now regularly remark that the images he shows at his lectures are amongst the best they have ever seen.

 Why not suggest him as a speaker to the programme secretary of a society you belong to?

 (See DIGITAL PRESENTATIONS FOR CLUBS and SOCIETIES section of this web-site for

 details of the topics he offers, his availability and fees)

-Chris recently established the FLOWERS FIT FOR A DALAI LAMA Plant Conservation Project,
+In 2010 Chris established the FLOWERS FIT FOR A DALAI LAMA Plant Conservation Project,

 offering long-term advice on the cultivation and identification of Himalayan plants used in